AtmosferaUSM/server_tutorial_WRF/docs/ungrib.md

     mkdir GFS_Data
     cd GFS_Data

-Before you start using the python script, check the website [Research Data Archive website](https://rda.ucar.edu/datasets/ds084.1/index.html){target=_blank} to see if the data sets for your interested dates are available.
-Create a python script to download the GFS Data.
+Before you start using the Python script, check the website [Research Data Archive website](https://rda.ucar.edu/datasets/ds084.1/index.html){target=_blank} to see if the data sets for your interested dates are available.
+Create a Python script to download the GFS Data.

 ``` py linenums="1" title="gfs_downloader.py"